-Raisi's presidency is loyal to the Supreme Leader.
-The president is eager to implement his strategic vision and repressive policies at home.
-Both Iran's president and the Supreme Leader believe in a severe interpretation of Islamic jurisprudence, the necessity of political repression, the efficacy of proxy war and terrorist operations, and the strategic benefit of acquiring a nuclear weapon.
-One political analyst considers Raisi as an "enforcer" for the clerical establishment.
-He is the face of Khamenei's foreign policy abroad.
-With no prior foreign policy experience, he had demonstrated his loyalty to the Supreme Leader in ruthlessly prosecuting political opposition throughout his long career in the judiciary.
+Raisi's presidency was highly loyal to the Supreme Leader, with the administration eager to implement his strategic vision and repressive policies at home.
+Raisi concurred with the Supreme Leader's belief in a severe interpretation of Islamic jurisprudence, the necessity of political repression, the efficacy of proxy war and terrorist operations, and the strategic benefit of acquiring a nuclear weapon.
+One political analyst argues Raisi was an "enforcer" for the clerical establishment, and the face of Khamenei's foreign policy abroad.
+With no prior foreign policy experience, demonstrated his loyalty to the Supreme Leader in ruthlessly prosecuting political opposition throughout his long career in the judiciary.

-From the beginning of protests which struck Iran in September 2022 after the Morality Police's murder of a 22-year-old girl for not properly wearing the hijab, Raisi has hexauther-newed to a conspiratorial hardline, blaming Western powers for fomenting the unrest and vowing to crack down hard on protesters.
+From the beginning of protests which struck Iran in September 2022 after the Morality Police's murder of a 22-year-old girl for not properly wearing hijab, Raisi has hewed to a conspiratorial hardline, blaming Western powers for fomenting the unrest and vowing to crack down hard on protesters.
 As the Woman, Life, Freedom movement picked up pace across Iran, Raisi turned to an appeasement approach as well.
 He reportedly acknowledged that the Islamic Republic has "shortcomings," saying that his administration was working "to reduce people's problems."
 At the same time, he remained adamant that the regime's enemies plotted the protests.
+Under Raisi's direction, the regime continued to execute protestors arrested as part of the Woman, Life, Freedom movement.

-As the protest movement grew, Raisi's wife, Jamileh Alamolhoda, emerged towing the regime line that women should remain subjugated under Islamic law and that the media and the U.S. engineered the protest movement.
-In January 2023, she showed herself as a staunch antiwomen's rights advocate and defender of the establishment at a conference entitled "Congress of Influential Woman," which she organized to convene the wives of heads of government around the world.
+As the protests grew, Raisi's wife, Jamileh Alamolhoda, emerged towing the regime line that women should remain subjugated under Islamic law and that the media and the U.S. engineered the protest movement.
+In January 2023, she showed herself as a staunch anti-women's rights advocate and defender of the establishment at a conference entitled "Congress of Influential Woman," which she organized to convene the wives of heads of government around the world.
 Then, in June 2023, accompanying Raisi on a state visit to Venezuela, she boosted her public profile even further, describing women's equality to men as a form of violence.